ObidientMovementTech/obidient-movement-pg/server/REDIS_SETUP.md

-# Redis Setup Guide for Obidient Movement Communications System
+# Redis Setup Guide for Obidient Movement

+## Overview
+Redis is used in the Obidient Movement system for:
+1. **Communications System** - BullMQ job queues for SMS and voice campaigns
+2. **Live Results Caching** - Real-time election results with 60-second TTL
+3. **Background Sync** - Queue management for offline submissions (planned)

 ## Installation (macOS)